Isabella Rossellini

+After making her acting debut with A Matter of Time (1976), Rossellini had her breakthrough role in David Lynch's Blue Velvet (1986) for which she received the Independent Spirit Award for Best Female Lead.
+She had a minor role in the box office hit Death Becomes Her (1992), and had further roles in Cousins (1989), Wild at Heart (1990), Fearless (1993), Wyatt Earp (1994), Big Night (1996), Roger Dodger (2002), Infamous (2006), Two Lovers (2008), Enemy (2013), Joy (2015), and La chimera (2023).
+She also voiced roles in Incredibles 2 (2018) and Marcel the Shell with Shoes On (2021).
+For playing the nun Sister Agnes in Conclave (2024), she garnered a nomination for an Academy Award for Best Supporting Actress.

+Rossellini received a Golden Globe Award nomination for the HBO film Crime of the Century (1996).
+She received a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nomination for Chicago Hope (1997).
+She also has guest starred in the sitcoms Friends and 30 Rock as well as the dramas Alias and The Blacklist.
+She portrayed Simone Beck in the HBO series Julia (2022).

 Early life

 Rossellini was born in Rome, the daughter of Swedish actress Ingrid Bergman, who was of Swedish and German descent, and Italian director Roberto Rossellini, who was born in Rome from a family originally from Pisa, Tuscany.
-She has three siblings from her mother: her fraternal twin sister Isotta Rossellini, who is an adjunct professor of Italian literature; a brother, Robertino Ingmar Rossellini; and a half-sister, Pia Lindström, who formerly worked on television and is from her mother's first marriage with Petter Lindström.
+She has three siblings from her mother: her fraternal twin sister Isotta Ingrid Rossellini, who is an adjunct professor of Italian literature, a brother, Robertino Ingmar Rossellini; and a half-sister, Pia Lindström, who formerly worked on television and is from her mother's first marriage with Petter Lindström.
 She has four other siblings from her father's two other marriages: Romano (who died at age nine), Renzo, Gil, and Raffaella.
 Growing up, she received "a liberal Catholic education".

 Rossellini was raised in Rome, as well as in Santa Marinella and Paris.
 She underwent an operation for appendicitis at the age of five.
 At 11, she was diagnosed with scoliosis.
-In order to correct it, she had to undergo an 18-month ordeal of painful stretchings, body casts and surgery on her spine using pieces of one of her shin bones.
+To correct it, she had to undergo an 18-month ordeal of painful stretchings, body casts and surgery on her spine using pieces of one of her shin bones.
 Consequently, she has incision scars on her back and shin.

-At 19, she went to New York City, where she attended Finch College, while working as a translator and a RAI television reporter.
+At 19, she went to New York City, where she attended Finch College, while working as a translator and as a television reporter for RAI.
 She also appeared intermittently on L'altra Domenica (The Other Sunday), a TV show featuring Roberto Benigni.
 However, she decided not to stay full-time in New York until her marriage to Martin Scorsese (1979–1982), whom she met when she interviewed him for RAI.